 Origin: Instrument temperature on a scan-by-scan basis may be derived from a number of telemetry points or by a LUT.
-The algorithm is described in reference [16].
-The pre-launch variance in instrument temperature comes from the LUT "Instrument Temperature Variance" in the QA lookup tables file.
+The algorithm is described in references [15] and [16].
+The pre-launch variance in instrument temperature comes from the

+LUT "Instrument Temperature Variance" in the QA lookup tables file.